Is It C or K? Multisensory Spelling Strategies

 In order to teach this generalization, it is helpful for students to:

-- know closed syllables and blends.
+• know closed syllables and blends.

-- be able to segment 4 or 5 sounds.
+• be able to segment 4 or 5 sounds.

 It is probably best to teach this generalization early on with e and i and then revisit it after teaching the vowel sounds for y.
-In addition, I like to teach the Kitty Cat rule BEFORE I get into VCe syllable types because they will have to make the C or K grapheme choice quite a bit when encoding VCe words, particulalry the word cake.
+In addition, I like to teach the Kitty Cat rule BEFORE I get into VCe syllable types because they will have to make the C or K grapheme choice quite a bit when encoding VCe words, particularly the word cake.

 Students can use some guiding questions to help them make a decision when writing a new word:

-- What sound do I hear after /k/?
+• What sound do I hear after /k/?

-- Is this sound a consonant or a vowel?
+• Is this sound a consonant or a vowel?

-- If the sound is a vowel, which vowel is it?
+• If the sound is a vowel, which vowel is it?

-- Using a Dictionary to Introduce – It is often helpful for students to understand that c is a much more common spelling for /k/ at the beginning of a syllable than k.
+It is often helpful for students to understand that c is a much more common spelling for /k/ at the beginning of a syllable than k.
 It is a fun and surprising activity for many children to pull out a dictionary with the guidance of an adult, and simply count the number of pages for words that begin with c and for words that begin with k.
 The difference whether you are using a children’s dictionary or a collegiate dictionary is remarkable.
 When in doubt, children can know that c is a more likely choice even if they have forgotten the rule.

-- Start from the known – Using words that students know how to read and spell can help to introduce and reinforce this rule.
+Using words that students know how to read and spell can help to introduce and reinforce this rule.

-- Review activities – Spending just a couple of minutes each lesson working with this generalization will help to solidify the learning.
+Spending just a couple of minutes each lesson working with this generalization will help to solidify the learning.
 Have the student fill in the blank with c or k to finish spelling words.
 Ask them to segment a word into its sounds using counters or blocks and decide whether to use c or k.

-- Dictation — Make sure to avoid using c and k words in dictation (after both of them have been taught) until you have taught this generalization.
+Make sure to avoid using c and k words in dictation (after both of them have been taught) until you have taught this generalization.
 Avoid using exceptions to this spelling generalization in writing, although it is helpful to familiarize students with these words through reading.

-- Spiral and Review – I recommend reviewing this spelling generalization before teaching other spelling generalizations involving the /k/ sound.
+I recommend reviewing this spelling generalization before teaching other spelling generalizations involving the /k/ sound.
 I find that connecting their knowledge about spellings of /k/ together builds a more solid understanding.

 Incorporating c/k practice into SOS review words is an excellent way to keep this learning fresh with the previously mentioned cautions.
 If there are few concepts needing intensive review, cycling through spelling generalizations is always an appropriate review.